Shyheim Carter: Tennessee Titans

 On December 30, 2021, Carter was signed to the Tennessee Titans practice squad.
 He was waived on January 4, 2022.
 On January 25, 2022, he was signed to a reserve/future contract.
 He was waived on August 22, 2022.
 On October 4, 2022, he rejoined the team as a member of the practice squad.
 He was waived on November 15, 2022.
 He was re-signed to the team's practice squad on January 3, 2023.
 Carter signed a reserve/future contract with the Titans seven days later.

 Carter was released at the final roster cuts, on August 29, 2023, and re-signed to the practice squad the following day.
 He was elevated to the active roster for the Titans' Week 4 game against the Cincinnati Bengals and made his debut in the win, appearing on 22 combined snaps while posting a tackle.
 He was signed to the active roster on October 14.
 He was waived on October 28 and re-signed to the practice squad three days later.
 Following the end of the 2023 regular season, the Titans signed Carter to a reserve/future contract on January 8, 2024.
 He was waived on August 27.

 Birmingham Stallions

 On January 14, 2025, Carter signed with the Birmingham Stallions of the United Football League (UFL).

+Columbus Aviators

+On January 13, 2026, Carter was selected by the Columbus Aviators in the 2026 UFL Draft.